ConservationColorado/conservationcolorado.github.io/content/en/about/index.md

 assumptions and stereotypes about our competence and technical ability.

 Although this blog talks about technology, I **center the human experience** in the way we interact with tech.
 That means that I call out shame and guilt.
-Not knowing how to do something no moral judgement. *Bilaks* (بالعكس -- Arabic word that basically means reverse that thought!), it's an exciting time of learning new things!
+Not knowing how to do something carries no moral judgement. *Bilaks* (بالعكس -- Arabic word that basically means "it's totally contrary"), it's an exciting time of learning new things!
 And I will always write in a way that makes no assumptions about you.

 #### Freedom

 This project is all about freedom.

 I'm not just talking about free as in free lunch.
 While that does sound delicious right about now, and this website is never going to cost you anything to access, I'm going beyond that.
-I'm talking about free as in *freedom*.
-I care about **empowering people** to use technology, creating opportunities for **collaborating** while learning, and having * *unrestricted access** to materials that can help you do more in your work.
+I care about **empowering people** to use technology, creating opportunities for **collaborating** while learning, and having **unrestricted access** to materials that can help you do more in your work.

 I achieve this by making this
 project [entirely open source](https://github.com/ConservationColorado/its-technically-useful), forever and always.
 This